 Computer outside of your network – A computer not connected to the same network as your device.
 This can be a friend’s computer or a mobile phone not connected to the same wireless network as your device.

-Follow the steps below to setup your Dyn Remote Access (DNS Pro) service.
-If you have already successfully connected your device to your network and forwarded a port on it, skip to step 3: Setup Your Hostname.
+Follow the steps below to set up your Dynamic DNS (DynDNS Pro) service.
+If you have already successfully connected your device to your network and forwarded a port on it, skip to step 3: Set Up Your Hostname.

 1. Ensure Your Device is Connected to Your Network

 |1.
 Ensure that your device is set up properly per the manufacturer’s instructions and connected to your router.